 With that Hamill handed over the microphone to the legendary Judy Collins who led the crowd in several verses of “Amazing Grace.”

 It was indeed a night to remember.

-Note: the new documentary “Breslin and Hamill: Deadline Artists” premiers on HBO on January 28, 2019, at 8 p.m
+The documentary “Breslin and Hamill: Deadline Artists” premiered on HBO on January 28, 2019.

-* Dermot McEvoy is the author of the “The 13th Apostle: A Novel of Michael Collins and the Irish Uprising” and “Our Lady of Greenwich Village,” both now available in paperback, Kindle and Audio from Skyhorse Publishing.
+*Dermot McEvoy is the author of the “The 13th Apostle: A Novel of Michael Collins and the Irish Uprising” and “Our Lady of Greenwich Village,” both now available in paperback, Kindle, and audio from Skyhorse Publishing.
 He may be reached at email@example.com.
-Follow him at www.dermotmcevoy.com.
-Follow The 13th Apostle on Facebook at https://www.facebook.com/13thApostleMcEvoy.
+Follow him on his website and Facebook page.